mikeburke106/jekyll-now/_posts/2018-10-16-keep-the-conversation-going.md

 For example, one of the most common (and detrimental) conversations we've all heard a thousand times might go something like this:

 > Hi, I'm Mike.
 What's your name?

 > Jim.

 > Nice to meet you, Jim.
 What do you do for a living?

 > I'm a barista.

 > That's cool, where do you barista?

 > Starbucks.

 > Nice, which Starbucks?

 > The one down on 8th Ave.

 > Hmm, I've never been to that one before.
 Do you like it there?

 > Yeah, it's alright.

 > ... <awkward silence ensues>

 > Cool, so where do you live?...
 How long have you been there?...
 Do you like it there?...

 Instead of asking questions, make assumptions.
 Your assumptions can be random or they can be cold reads - notice something about them and take a guess.

-For example, if I meet someone and notice they have longer fingernails on one hand than the other, I might make a cold read, "I can tell you're a musician - I'm guessing classical guitar?".
+For example, if I meet someone and notice they have longer fingernails on one hand than the other, I might make a cold read:

+>I can tell you're a musician - I'm guessing classical guitar?

-If I don't notice anything in particular about them, I might just make a random assumption like, "Always good to meet another midwesterner!" or "I can tell you're an only child, I bet that was interesting growing up."
+If I don't notice anything in particular about them, I might just make a random assumption like:

+> Always good to meet another midwesterner!

+or

+> I can tell you're an only child, I bet that was interesting growing up.

 The beauty of assumptions is that they work whether you're right or not.